weiping-bj/Data-Transfer-Cost-on-AWS/Networking/TGW/TGW-EN.md

 ![TGW Cross AZ Cost Model](png/02.tgw-x-az.png)

-In the diagram, two VPCs are connected via TGW, and both AZs (AZ-a and AZ-b) are checked when creating TGW attachments.
+In the figure, two VPCs are connected via TGW, and both AZs (AZ-a and AZ-b) are checked when creating TGW attachments.

 - When Instance-1 sends data to Instance-2, the traffic path is: Instance-1 -> eni-1-a -> TGW -> eni-2-a -> Instance-2;
 - When Instance-2 sends data to Instance-1, the traffic path is: Instance-2 -> eni-2-b -> TGW -> eni-1-b -> Instance-1